 - Source IP address from where the data was transmitted

 - Visibility into specific sanctioned files or actions by connecting to the cloud

 These reports help to know the high-risk users and to know the files that have been uploaded/downloaded to which applications.
-This is particularly helpful during internal investigation to know if the user credentials have been compromised; and if yes, then to quarantine files and users until the investigation is completed.
+This is particularly helpful during an internal investigation to know if the user credentials have been compromised; and if yes, then to quarantine files and users until the investigation is completed.

 Cloud Application Security:

-Firewalls necessarily do not provide the much needed granular visibility to user activities on your organization’s SaaS apps and this is overcome by CASB solutions.
+Firewalls necessarily do not provide the much-needed granular visibility to user activities on your organization’s SaaS apps and this is overcome by CASB solutions.
 It provides insightful reports like-

 - Detecting Anomalies and Abnormal Behavior- An effective CASB solution uses advanced techniques to assess the risks like simultaneous logins from different countries, sudden download of bulk data, multiple failed logins etc.